mapbox/workshops/foss4g-2018/README.md

       }
     }

 Let’s decompose this.
-The `fill` type describes that we want to color a polygon and the `fill-color` paint property describes a [linear interpolation expression](https://www.mapbox.com/help/mapbox-gl-js-expressions/).
+The `fill` type describes that we want to color a polygon and the `fill-color` paint property describes a [interpolate expression](https://www.mapbox.com/mapbox-gl-js/style-spec/#expressions-interpolate).
+You can think of this expression as a small function that interpolates colors between several different color stops/data values.

  With `["get", "deaths_2013_Total"]` we describe the field we want to use to interpolate the color across.
 And with `301, "#fee8c8", 1196, "#fdbb84", 2090, "#e34a33"` we define our color range.
-Meaning from the value `301` we start with the color `#fee8c8` and until 1196 we interpolate it towards `#fdbb84` after which until 2090 we interpolate towards `#e34a33`.
+Meaning from the value `301` we start with the color `#fee8c8` and interpolate linearly until at 1196 we interpolate it towards `#fdbb84` after which until 2090 we interpolate towards `#e34a33`.

 ![](https://d2mxuefqeaa7sj.cloudfront.net/s_6552AB0028AE719237B17030D756B0987E7502EBDA68BD604E8071746D1363EF_1535346867236_Basic_Template___Mapbox.png)

 If we want to switch out the attribute to interpolate across we have to change two arguments:

 - the name of the field